forwardemail/forwardemail.net/app/views/faq/index.md

 Yes.
 Every domain scans incoming links and attachments using <a href="https://spamscanner.net" target="_blank" rel="noopener noreferrer">Spam Scanner</a>, the open-source anti-spam, phishing, and virus protection we built ourselves (and which follows the same privacy-first, zero-logging policies as the rest of Forward Email).
 Four categories can each be toggled independently at <a href="/my-account/domains" target="_blank" rel="noopener noreferrer">My Account <i class="fa fa-angle-right"></i> Domains</a> <i class="fa fa-angle-right"></i> Advanced Settings:

-* **Adult-related content protection** &mdash; if disabled, links are not scanned for adult-related content.
+* **Adult-related content protection** — if disabled, links are not scanned for adult-related content.
-* **Phishing protection** &mdash; if disabled, links are not scanned for malware, domain swapping, IDN homograph attacks, or phishing in general.
+* **Phishing protection** — if disabled, links are not scanned for malware, domain swapping, IDN homograph attacks, or phishing in general.
-* **Executable protection** &mdash; if disabled, links and attachments are not scanned for potentially-malicious executable file types, extensions, names, headers, or IDN homograph attacks.
+* **Executable protection** — if disabled, links and attachments are not scanned for potentially-malicious executable file types, extensions, names, headers, or IDN homograph attacks.
-* **Virus protection** &mdash; if disabled, attachments are not scanned for trojans, viruses, malware, or other malicious threats (via ClamAV).
+* **Virus protection** — if disabled, attachments are not scanned for trojans, viruses, malware, or other malicious threats (via ClamAV).

 All four default to enabled.
-Disabling one only turns off scanning for that specific category &mdash; it does not disable spam filtering as a whole, and it's separate from [disabling a specific alias](#can-i-disable-specific-aliases).
+Disabling one only turns off scanning for that specific category — it does not disable spam filtering as a whole, and it's separate from [disabling a specific alias](#can-i-disable-specific-aliases).
 The most common reason to disable a category is a false-positive pattern specific to your traffic (e.g. adult-content scanning flagging legitimate mailing lists for an adult-themed venue or business).

 ### Do you store email content on disk